Helpful tips for the first time trekker in Nepal

 4. Listen to your body.

 You are bound to feel the hike’s toughness regardless of your fitness level, as you are not trained for multi-day hikes.
-An excellent guide shouldn’t be too far away, and he/she should encourage you to keep hydrating and take it slow and steady with frequent stops to admire the scenery, people, and for rests.
+An excellent guide shouldn’t be too far away, and he/she should encourage you to stay hydrated and take it slow and steady with frequent stops to admire the scenery, people, and for rests.
 It is good to bring some snacks with you to keep the energy levels topped off before or after your lunch.

 5. To buy or to rent.